Overview

 Ongoing Financial Planning Consulting

-Ongoing financial planning services may be provided on a fixed annual fee or hourly basis.
-Fixed fees are generally
+Ongoing financial planning consulting services may be provided on either a fixed fee or hourly basis and follow the same

 Termination and Refunds